Basnagoda/task_update_bot/README.md

 # @Task Update Bot

-> Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes.
+> Simple slackbot built with Node.js and Slackbots.js that does task update on scrum.

 ## APIs Used:
 [http://www.icndb.com/api/](http://www.icndb.com/api/)